aewshopping/eleventy_githubpages_minimal/README.md

 The solution is to use the automatically bundled  eleventy plugin `HtmlBasePlugin`.
 Have a look at the [eleventy path prefix docs page](https://www.11ty.dev/docs/config/#deploy-to-a-subdirectory-with-a-path-prefix) for more details.

+Then do something like this in your `eleventy.config.js` file (note I am using ES Modules but most older eleventy sites pre v3 with be using Common JS):

 ```javascript
 import { HtmlBasePlugin } from "@11ty/eleventy";